jstrait/beats/README.markdown

 It will [sound like this](http://beatsdrummachine.com/media/straight.wav).

-You can add an 8th note swing like this (notice the 3rd line):
+You can add an 8th note swing like this (notice the 3rd line, everything else is the same):

     Song:
       Tempo: 120